tmtxt/tmtxt.github.com/_drafts/2019-11-19-consider-lambda.md

 with Lambda.
-We have built several systems based on AWS Lambda architecture, including [an industry-first email reconciliation system](https://aws.amazon.com/blogs/startups/how-fmg-suite-reduces-risk-for-financial-institutions/), a high-scalable **Contacts Integration** system for FMGSuite marketing platform, etc. **Lambda**, of course, helps us a lot in managing infrastructure but it also added a lot of headache to our development workflow.
+We have built several systems based on AWS Lambda architecture, including [an industry-first email reconciliation system](https://aws.amazon.com/blogs/startups/how-fmg-suite-reduces-risk-for-financial-institutions/), a high-scalable **Contacts Integration** system for FMGSuite marketing platform, etc. **Lambda**, of course, helps us a lot in managing infrastructure but it also adds a lot of headache to our development workflow.

 # Is your function Synchronous or Asynchronous?